Tnixc/simple/README.md

 # Simple Build tool

+- [ ] Make it so it ignores commented out lines.
+- [ ] Make it so that
 - [ ] Check for circular deps
 - [ ] Implement MD rendering (external lib)
 - [ ] Look into testing